softmagnet/tp/docs/UserGuide.md

 * This command adds a new class to keep track of all classes that the user is teaching.
 * `CLASS_TIMING` must be in the form `ct/DAY HH:MM-HH:MM`
 * `DAY` is case insensitive.
-* `CLASS_TIMING` can only start at the hour mark or half hour mark, but can end at 23:59
+* `CLASS_TIMING` can only start and end at the hour mark or half hour mark, but can also end at 23:59 hours.

 Examples:
 ```